GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   # is just a symbol, and doesn't have any functional importance.
   targets = my_github, my_bitbucket, paj_bitbucket, moksha_trac, bz.redhat

+  # If unspecified, the default taskwarrior config will be used.
+  #taskrc = /path/to/.taskrc

   # log.level specifices the verbosity.
 The default is DEBUG.
   # log.level can be one of DEBUG, INFO, WARNING, ERROR, CRITICAL, DISABLED
   #log.level = DEBUG